 Setting Up Self-Fulfilled Prints & Products

-1. Select Sell > Self-Fulfillment from the Navigation Bar.
+1. Select "Sell" > "Self-Fulfillment" from the Navigation Bar.

 3. Use the fields provided to create and describe your item.
 You should clearly indicate size in the product name (e.g. “8x10 Signed Print” or “20x30cm Print”) so buyers are informed of their options when shopping.
 If you plan to have a print lab fulfill your orders, you may want to see how the vendor describes their own products so you can use the same selling points to market yours.

 If the custom size field is used, the buyer will not be able to select his or her own crop when checking out.
 If you are creating a self-fulfilled item defined as a product (as opposed to a print), you may opt to define the image’s dimensions.

 - Stretched Canvas

 Keep in mind that each print size you'd like to offer must be created as a separate self-fulfilled product.
-However, you do not have to define a different product for each finish you want to offer -- just check off the boxes for the finishes you want to offer for that particular size, and your customers will see these as finish options when adding this print size to their cart.
+However, you don't have to define a different product for each finish you want to offer -- just check off the boxes for all of the finishes you want to offer for that particular size, and your customers will see these as finish options when adding this print size to their cart.

 6. When you’ve made your selections, click the “Continue to Shipping” button.
 Follow the steps in the next section of this article to set up your shipping options.

-- You may create a separate shipping entry for each country you want to support, or you can choose [All other countries] to charge the same rate for all countries other than those you specifically indicate.
+- Country: You may create a separate shipping entry for each country you want to support, or you can choose "[All other countries]" to charge the same rate for all countries other than those you specifically indicate.
 Please note that if a customer attempts to purchase a self-fulfilled item in a country you haven't specified shipping options for, they will be unable to proceed with their purchase.

-- Shipping vendors (e.g. FedEx) are listed, as well as more generic options, such as 2-day air.
+- Method: Shipping vendors (e.g. FedEx) are listed, as well as more generic options, such as 2-day air.

-- The base fee is the initial fee for shipping the item.
+- Base Fee: The base fee is the initial fee for shipping the item.
 You can specify the fee for one item or for multiple items.
 For example, if the item is a signed 8x10 inch print, then you might allow buyers to purchase up to 10 prints with the base fee.
 But if the item is a book, you might only include one item given its heavier weight and thus greater shipping costs.

-- If you want to charge a fee for shipping additional items (i.e. items over what’s included in your base fee), you can do so here.
+- Additional Fees: If you want to charge a fee for shipping additional items (i.e. items over what’s included in your base fee), you can do so here.
 For example, an extra $5.00 for every 10 items after what’s included with the base fee.

-- This is an optional field to group shipping of items that all have the size you select.
-For example, if you have a book with a shipping price of $10 for two items and a size designation of “small,” and a framed print with a shipping price of $15 for two items and a size designation of “small” - a customer who orders both will have the shipping grouped because the size designation is the same.
+- Size Designation: This is an optional field to group shipping of items that all have the size you select.
+For example, you have a book with a shipping price of $10 for two items and a size designation of “small,” and a framed print with a shipping price of $15 for two items and a size designation of “small” - a customer who orders both will have the shipping grouped because the size designation is the same.
 They will pay the higher of the two fees.

-8. If you'd like, click the Add Another Shipping Option button to add more options.
-Otherwise, click the Save button when you’ve finalized your choices.
+2. Click the "Add Another Shipping Option" button to add more options.
+Otherwise, click the "Save" button when you’ve finalized your choices.

 2. Fill in the required fields.
-In the "Inventory & Prices" section, click the +Add a Vendor button and select Self-Fulfilled/Print Vendor Network.
+In the "Inventory & Prices" section, click the "+Add a Vendor" button and select "Self-Fulfilled/Print Vendor Network."